jackdewinter/pymarkdown/issues.md

 - commented out `rule_md_027.py#69` for now

-### 036 needs configuration tests for puncuation and proper

-### Rule ???

-- is there a rule that can detect a possible front-matter header and trigger? i.e. something looks like front-matter and should be interpretted as front-matter

-### Like To Have
+### Like To Have - Issues

 - finish off inline elements for rule 027
-- better globbing for 043
 - md033 - <? and <! with alpha character after

 - better solution than `no-space-in-code` for scenario-cases.md
 - take `__consume_text_for_image_alt_text` and other functions like it and move as much as possible into token classes
   - TransformToGfmListLooseness.__handle_block_quote_start

+### Like To Have - Features

+- documentation for developers

+- yaml support for front-matter
+  - if front matter is found to be disqualified, send error?

+- dial home to see if there is a newer version
+- better globbing for 043

+#### Rule ???

+- is there a rule that can detect a possible front-matter header and trigger? i.e. something looks like front-matter and should be interpretted as front-matter

 ## Priority 3 - Like To Solve in next 3 m